Talati and Panthaky

-Talati and Partners LLP (TPA) is an Indian architecture and interior design firm based in Mumbai.
+Talati and Partners LLP (TPA) is a Parsi Indian architecture and interior design firm based in Mumbai.
 The company was founded in 1975 by "Noshir D Talati" and "Nozer Panthaky".
 One of the oldest architecture firms in India, over the years TPA has grown considerably and has diversified its service offering to Project Management, Construction Supervision and Urban Design.
 The company is involved in residential and commercial projects, retail and entertainment centers, universities, airports and hospitals.

 There are over 300 employees at Talati and Partners and the company is currently involved in work around India and the Middle East of approximately 45 million square feet.